Thefolle/ThesisFragility/ThesisDraft.md

 No effort to measure the actual fragility in the wild have been performed so far.

-Cite paper 3 as example of previous work.

 Current lints, like Prettier, essentially check style compliance of the code: for instance, they tell how arguments of functions should be positioned or they even probe anti-patterns regarding style.
 Tools like ESLint, instead, are specific for a development environment.

 Material and studies about fragility are scarce (at least in the wild).